dev-ai-lab/bank-docs/README.md

 ``
 2. Build images using Buildpacks.
 This is heavy but supports many advanced features.

-By default it uses By default, Spring Boot uses the CNB builders provided by the [Paketo Buildpacks](https://paketo.io/) project.
+By default, Spring Boot uses the CNB builders provided by the [Paketo Buildpacks](https://paketo.io/) project.

 [Image build tools comparison](https://buildpacks.io/features/)